Shahriar075/Laravel-Auth-SDK/README.md

 ### 1. Clone or Download the Library

-Clone or download the `Authentication-SDK` repository into your Laravel project.
-After cloning, make sure the `AuthSDKLibrary` folder is kept as is, since it contains the essential files for the library.
+Clone or download the Authentication-SDK repository into your Laravel project.
+After cloning, you can make changes to any files or folders as per your requirements within the repository, except for the core `AuthSDKLibrary` folder, as it contains the essential files and structure for the library.
+Ensure that the `AuthSDKLibrary` folder remains intact to maintain the functionality of the authentication services.

 `git clone https://github.com/Exabyting/Internal-reusable-SDKs.git`